Read This First

 Prompt 1: Economics has been called the “dismal science”.
 Explain the context in which this was said, and comment on the notion.

-The anchors here are Dismal science, Economics has been called the “dismal science”, and Some modern pundits have called economics dismal due to its unwieldy.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Dismal science, Economics has been called the “dismal science”, and Some modern pundits have called economics dismal due to its unwieldy in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-At this stage, the gain is not memorizing the conclusion but learning to think with Dismal science, Economics has been called the “dismal science”, and Some modern pundits have called economics.
+Treat Dismal science, Economics has been called the “dismal science”, and Some modern pundits have called economics as handles, not slogans.
 The charitable version of the argument should be kept alive long enough for the real weakness to become visible.
 The economic pressure is incentives: moral hope, policy design, and human behavior have to be held in the same field of view.

 1. Carlyle used the phrase in contrast to the then-popular term “gay science” referring to the art of troubadours.